pedrojunqueira/da-100/README.md

 - Connecting to a CosmoDB (Azure)
 - Select connection (Others)
-- If you are connecting to an endpoint for the first time, as you are in this example, make sure that you enter your account key.
+- If you are connecting to an endpoint for the first time make sure that you enter your account key.

 - Importing Json
 - When importing Json the file needs to be formatted in Power Query to a tabular format before go to PBI desktop